-From the moment I was born (1993) in Heerlen in Limburg, being creative slowly has been passed on to me by my grandfather and mother.
-From childhood on I’ve been fascinated by everything that has to do with drawing and painting, so it shouldn’t come as a surprise that I registered for my first painting lesson at the early age of five.
-From then onwards, painting became a common thread in my life: the art subjects in high school, my university study Art Therapy, painting lessons in realism and my work as an Art Therapist in psychiatry.
+From the moment I was born (1993) in Heerlen, Limburg, being creative slowly has been passed on to me by my grandfather and mother.
+Ever since I was a child, I have loved everything that involves drawing and painting.
+As a young girl, 5 years old, I already registered for my first painting class.
+From that moment on, painting ran like a thread through my life: art subjects in high school, my university study Art Therapy, painting lessons in realism and my work as an art therapist in psychiatry.

 “My dream has come true!”

 A few years ago, when I was confronted with the autoimmune disease Alopecia and an intensive disease process followed, I decided to change course and quit my uncertain job as an art therapist.
 I wanted to follow my heart and make a job out of painting.
 And here we are: my dream has come true!